 iOS SDK

-Setup the Woosmap Geofencing SDK using iOS SDK
+Set up the Woosmap Geofencing SDK using the iOS SDK

 The Woosmap Geofencing SDK allows you to monitor Geofences, track your user’s location and connect with the Woosmap Search and Distance APIs.